MicrosoftDocs/customer-insights/ci-docs/segments.md

 Segments let you group your customers based on demographic, transactional, or behavioral attributes.
 You can use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

-Customer profiles that match the filters of a segment definition are referred as *members* of a segment.
+Customer profiles that match the filters of a segment definition are referred to as *members* of a segment.
 Some [service limits](/dynamics365/customer-insights/service-limits) apply.

 ## Create a new segment